FOR YOUNG ADULTS & TEENS

 • Experience anxiety, obsessive thinking, or mental checking related to food or your body

-• Have a diagnosed eating disorder or recognize disordered patterns without a formal diagnosis
+• Have a diagnosed eating disorder or recognize disordered eating patterns without a formal diagnosis

-• Are a teen, college student, or adult seeking outpatient support
+• Are a teen, college student, or adult seeking outpatient eating disorder support

 In-Person & Virtual Options (Roswell, GA + GA | SC | FL)